About Us

-The Learners Lab Foundation (TLLF) was formed nearly a decade ago to more directly empower and propel the business operations of its 501c peers that it was able to achieve merely as its parent LLCs from volunteerism.
-Having begun in the 70’s, startups and small businesses have always been the source of its Founders volunteer work, in fact it led to her incorporation as a Sol Prop.
+Economic Empowerment Foundation for Exempt Startups & Small Businesses (EEF-501c)™ was formally a decade ago to more directly empower and propel the business operations of its 501c peers that it was able to achieve merely as its parent LLCs from volunteerism.
+The LLC began in the 70’s, startups and small businesses have always been the source of its Founders volunteer work, in fact it led to her incorporation as a Sol Prop.
 But she also had a knack for seeing patterns which revealed how consistently 501c Startups, Entrepreneurs & Tax-Exempt Small Businesses were being ignored and underserved even though they were legally registered business concerns, a legitimate segment of the Small Business Market.
+Her first charity, ED-Lab Online (2002-2007) began as a 1998 pilot project allowing her online student classmates Telnet access to software (not available back then) on her home office server, The Learners Lab was the job training venue that allowed ED-Lab to remain free for its small pool of HBCU, MSI, Voc-Ed users which at the time where both Online Students and their online Instructors.

 The Foundation originally positioned itself as a workforce training fiscal sponsorship public charity providing the full compliment of economic development, career training, intern training, small business mentorship, small dollar lending and channel connections to the business assets otherwise denied to the startup market it serves.
 An original component of this work included media, banking and myriad other resource supports.
 But 188 requests about her open fiscal sponsorship was totally unexpected, was also a clear sign she (a) needed a great deal of help and (b) had to figure out what how to do it, since she was one person operating as the charitable version of several government agencies.
 After several years of planning aided by everyone’s reduced capacity thanks to 2017, the 2018 Federal Shutdown, then COVID, The Foundations restructure, reorganization and expansion has completed Phase 1 of that process, kicking Phase II into high gear.